msdalp/msdalp.github.io/_posts/2018-04-24-Java-Jersey-Filters-and-JDBI-Injection.markdown

 }
 {% endhighlight %}

-At last I wanted to have a JDBI annotation so we can just inject it by using `@Dao UserDao dao` on methods or constructors rather than bunch of DbiManager etc. every time.
+At last I wanted to have a JDBI annotation so we can just inject it by using `@Dao UserDao dao` on methods or constructors rather than bunch of DbiManager.ondemand etc.

 However Jersey 2.26 broke some api calls and apparently there is no `AbstractValueFactoryProvider` class anymore.
 Also no clue what is the replacement and can't ask on Github at this stage because project is archived and will be transferred to Eclipse Jakarta.

 You can check all codes on [https://github.com/msdalp/jersey-jdbi-sample/tree/auth_filter-dao](https://github.com/msdalp/jersey-jdbi-sample/tree/auth_filter-dao)